MacHu-GWU/pygitrepo-project/docs/source/02-English-Doc/03-Use-Pygitrepo/index.rst

             doc_service=doc_service,
         )

-All available options and its definition can be found `HERE <https://pygitrepo.readthedocs.io/pygitrepo/cli.html#pygitrepo.cli.initiate_project>`_ or `THERE <http://www.wbh-doc.com.s3.amazonaws.com/pygitrepo/cli.html#pygitrepo.cli.initiate_project>`_.
+All available options and its definition can be found :func:`Here <pygitrepo.initiate_project.initiate_project>`.